dskemp/courtdata/content/cases/ot2014/13-895/index.md

 - congressional redistricting
 summary: "The District Court applied incorrect legal standards in evaluating appellants’ claims that Alabama’s new district boundaries create “racial gerrymanders” in violation of the Fourteenth Amendment’s Equal Protection Clause."
 ---
+The District Court applied incorrect legal standards in evaluating appellants’ claims that Alabama’s new district boundaries create “racial gerrymanders” in violation of the Fourteenth Amendment’s Equal Protection Clause.